-- (a) Statewide Rules of Court: All applications for civil ex-parte orders must comply with CRC 3.1200 3.1207, including the notice requirements of CRC 3.1203 and 3.1204. - (b) Notice to Court: The applicant is requested to notify the court by telephone or in person before 9:00 a.m. on the day of the ex parte hearing. - (c) Telephone Appearances: Telephone appearances at ex parte application hearings are governed by CRC 3.670. - (d) Matters Not Appropriate for Ex Parte Applications: An ex parte application must contain an affirmative factual showing in a declaration containing competent testimony based on personal knowledge of irreparable harm, immediate danger, or other statutory basis for granting relief ex parte.
+- (a) Statewide Rules of Court: All applications for civil ex-parte orders must comply with CRC 3.1200 3.1207, including the notice requirements of CRC 3.1203 and 3.1204. - (b) Notice to Court:.
+The applicant is requested to notify the court by telephone or in person of the ex parte hearing on or before 9:00 a.m. to be heard the following day at 11:00 a.m..
+The party requesting the ex parte hearing will also inform the court if the other party intends to file a written objection to the relief requested. - (c) Telephone Appearances: Telephone appearances at ex parte application hearings are governed by CRC 3.670. - (d) Matters Not Appropriate for Ex Parte Applications: An ex parte application must contain an affirmative factual showing in a declaration containing competent testimony based on personal knowledge of irreparable harm, immediate danger, or other statutory basis for granting relief ex parte.
 Matters not appropriate for ex parte applications are to be submitted to the clerk's office.
 If the matter is urgent, a request to expedite may be made.
 The following types of orders may not be appropriate for ex parte applications: (i) stipulated orders in an existing case, (ii) orders after hearing, (iii) judgment after trial, and (iv) default judgments.
 Stipulations for orders to continue trial, mediation, or case management may be submitted to the clerk's office without a noticed ex parte hearing.

 (Eff.
-7/1/20) (Rev 7/1/22)
+7/1/20) (Rev 7/1/22)(Rev. 1/1/24)